0xdhrv/office-logg-py/README.md

 **logg** is a simple logger written in python, as a console application, that is completely off the grid, and also saves your office log timings with various information in time.log

+you can see time left and time elapsed anytime, to take good quality breaks without any worries

 -----
 ## bit of code